0xADE1A1DE/MeasureSuite/Build.md

 1. Install dependencies (make, clang, lcov, AssemblyLine)
 1. Run `make`
 1. Find `./lib/libmeasuresuite.{a,so}` and use the methods from [`./lib/src/include/measuresuite.h`](./lib/src/include/measuresuite.h)
 1. Find `ms`, a small CLI-tool.
-Essentially a wrapper to load files into Measuresuite. `./ms --help` for more info, but in a nutshell: `./ms ./my/file.asm ./my/secondfile.bin` prints the json.
+Essentially a wrapper to load files into MeasureSuite. `./ms --help` for more info, but in a nutshell: `./ms ./my/file.asm ./my/secondfile.bin` prints the JSON.

 ## Run tests